tailordev-academy/javascript-react/2-writing-components.md

 ```

 - `React.Component`: allows to create components, _i.e._ JavaScript classes that
-  can be instantiated with JSX;
+  can be instantiated with JSX
 - `React.PureComponent`: allows to create read-only components, _i.e._
-  components only used for display purpose.
+  components only used for display purpose

 ### `ReactDOM`